MIRA-KUMAR/Leetcode-Learning/README.md

 Return the head of the linked list after swapping the values of the kth node from the beginning and the kth node from the end (the list is 1-indexed).

+# LeetCode 1791.
+Find Center of Star Graph

+There is an undirected star graph consisting of n nodes labeled from 1 to n.
+A star graph is a graph where there is one center node and exactly n - 1 edges that connect the center node with every other node.

+You are given a 2D integer array edges where each edges[i] = [ui, vi] indicates that there is an edge between the nodes ui and vi.
+Return the center of the given star graph.

 # LeetCode 1859: Sorting the Sentence

 A sentence is a list of words that are separated by a single space with no leading or trailing spaces.
 Each word consists of lowercase and uppercase English letters.